andymckay/cleardjango/text/_build/html/_sources/introduction/introduction.txt

 * How to write HTML.
 * How to write bits of JavaScript.
 * How the web works, what HTTP is, what a HTTP header is, that the web is stateless and the general inadequacies of the underlying tools and protocols we use to create awesomeness.
-* How hard making things pretty across browser is really hard and that if you want a lesson in designing CSS or making things pretty you are in the wrong place.
+* How hard making things pretty across browsers is and that if you want a lesson in designing CSS or making things pretty you are in the wrong place.

 That first one is the important one.
 If you don't know how to program in Python, you will be in for a long hard slog.
 Python is great, go read a good book.
 It's possible just a day or two off in Python land and you'll feel comfortable enough to come back here.
 It might take longer, that's fine.
 Take the time, have a good cup of tea and a long sleep.
 Maybe a massage.
 Then come back, it will be easier.